The 6th Annual Groundnut

 Delve into the deepest recesses of our shared humanity to remember an essential practice that reveals the connections between us and the other beings with whom we share this planet.
 We'll explore animal gaits and movement, learn some core practices, and begin to learn how to interpret the world through the senses of a tracker.
 Whether this is the beginning of your tracking journey or you are a life-long tracker, you're sure to come away with inspiration and insight!

-Can you envision being connected with rivulets and streams?
-Would you like to be able to provide yourself with fresh, tasty trout dwelling in exuberant waters all over the world?
+Alight into your ancient senses: stalk the rivers for the dappled fish of old.
+Would you like to be able to provide yourself with fresh, tasty trout dwelling in majestic waters all over the world?
 In this session you'll learn core elements of fly fishing from a passionate teacher.
 We'll cover equipment, casting techniques, how to read the water, and how to prepare your catch for dinner.
-Together we'll begin rousing our primordial predator instincts via teachers like the heron and the mantis.
+Together we'll begin rousing our primordial predator instincts via teachers like the heron.
+Participants in the class are welcome to bring fly fishing equipment but this is not at all required.
+Our group will be sharing a rod and reel and everyone will have a chance to practice casting and receive personal guidance on technique.

 Wild Edibles Walk - Felix Lufkin